-The EAP Re-auth Protocol satisfies this requirement.
-The algorithm chosen by the peer for the MAC generation is indicated in the EAP-Initiate/Re-auth message.
-If the chosen algorithm is unacceptable, the EAP server returns an EAP-Finish/Re-auth message with Failure indication.
-Algorithm agility for the KDF is specified in [3].
-Only when the algorithms used are acceptable, the server proceeds with derivation of keys and verification of the proof of possession of relevant keying material by the peer.
-A full-blown negotiation of algorithms cannot be provided in a single round trip protocol.
+ERP satisfies this requirement.
+The algorithm chosen by the peer for the MAC generation is indicated in the EAP-Initiate/ Re-auth message.
+If the chosen algorithm is unacceptable, the EAP server returns an EAP-Finish/Re-auth message indicating a failure.
+Algorithm agility for the KDF is specified in Salowey, et al. [RFC5295].
+Only when the algorithms used are deemed acceptable does the server proceed with the derivation of keys and verification of the proof of possession of relevant key material presented by the peer.
+A full-blown negotiation of algorithms cannot be provided in a single round-trip protocol.
 Hence, while the protocol provides algorithm agility, it does not provide true negotiation.